 Interestingly enough Ernesto Nazareth adds a transition segment before part C in some of his compositions, deviating from the above rule: “Escorregando,” “Nenê,” “Ranzinza” and “Ouro sobre Azul” are examples.

-It is important to note that many old choro recordings do not literally follow the form AA BB CC A due to technical restrictions of that era in regards to recording time (limited to around 3 minutes), omitting certain repetitions.
+It is important to note that many old choro recordings do not literally follow the form AA BB A CC A due to technical restrictions of that era in regards to recording time (limited to around 3 minutes), omitting certain repetitions.
 Especially in the case of slow choros, many recordings followed the form A B A C A, or A BB A in the case of 2-part choros.
 So when you see a choro score that does not follow the traditional form, it might be that it is a literal transcription of an original recording.
-This is the case, most of the times, for our scores in all our books.
+This is the case, most of the time, for the scores in all our books.

 Gomes, Laurentino: “1808” - 2. edição - São Paulo - Editora Planeta do Brasil - 2007;